MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/configure-server-to-server-authentication.md

 ### Configure server-to-server (S2S) authentication
 <a name="step2"> </a>

-Now that you installed the tools to enable you to remotely administer Azure Active Directory and SharePoint, you're ready to set up server-to-server authentication.
+Now that you installed the tools to enable you to remotely administer Azure Active Directory and SharePoint in Microsoft 365, you're ready to set up server-to-server authentication.

 #### About the variables you'll create